TheBlupper/linineq/README.md

  - `coords` (default `False`) if `True` a tuple $(\mathbf{u}, \mathbf{v})$ will instead be returned where $\mathbf{u} = \mathbf{v B}$ and $\mathbf{u}$ is the closest (approximate) vector to $\mathbf{t}$.

-Each of these has a wrapper variant (e.g `wbabai_cvp`) which makes it easy to specify parameters when passing the `cvp` argument to solvers, see `cvp` above.
+Each of these has a wrapper variant (e.g `wbabai_cvp`) which makes it easy to specify parameters when passing the `cvp` argument to solvers, see the `cvp` parameter above.

 ## Installation